 Michael attended Middle Tennessee State University for his undergraduate work and started with the school’s student newspaper in 2007, eventually holding the position of editor in chief.
 During college, he was also the rechartering president for the Society of Professional Journalists chapter; completed two internships for the Daily News Journal in Murfreesboro, Tennessee; and had several in-depth freelance articles published in between internships.

-While in graduate school, Michael taught undergraduate journalism and public relations students at UF, and he has continued there as an adjunct professor — teaching up to five class sections a semester — while also devoting time to his freelance work.
-The classes he teaches are: Multimedia Writing, Multimedia Reporting, Writing Mechanics, Problems and Ethics in Journalism, and News Center Practicum, which has Michael serving as a news editor/manager while students work as reporters in UF’s Innovation News Center, a professional newsroom setting and NPR/PBS affiliate.
+While in graduate school at UF, Michael taught undergraduate journalism and public relations students, and he continues there as an adjunct professor, teaching five class sections a semester.
+The classes he teaches or has taught are: Multimedia Writing, Multimedia Reporting, Writing Mechanics, Problems and Ethics in Journalism, and News Center Practicum, which has him serving as a news editor in UF’s Innovation News Center, home of the NPR/PBS affiliate WUFT.

-Among Michael’s passions are conservation and the environment.
-In 2013, he served as the first-ever visiting media specialist for White Oak Conservation, a premiere facility for 20-plus rare and endangered species in northern Florida.
+Among Michael’s other passions are conservation and the environment.
+In 2013, he served as the first-ever visiting media specialist for White Oak Conservation, a premiere facility for 20-plus rare and endangered species in northeastern Florida.
 He also volunteered for more than four years between the Chattanooga and Nashville zoos.